Polk County, Florida: Geography

-Polk County is within the Central Florida Highlands area of the Atlantic coastal plain, with a terrain consisting of flatland interspersed with gently rolling hills.
-Part of the Lake Wales Ridge runs through eastern Polk County, which is known for its rolling hills, unique wildlife and plants.
-The highest elevation in the county is Crooked Lake Sandhill at 305 feet, with the second highest being Iron Mountain, the location of Bok Tower at 295 feet.
+Polk County is within the Central Florida Highlands area of the Atlantic coastal plain, with flatland interspersed with gently rolling hills.
+Part of the Lake Wales Ridge runs through eastern Polk County, which is known for its rolling hills with unique wildlife and plants.
+The highest elevation in the county is Crooked Lake Sandhill at 305 feet.
+The second-highest is Iron Mountain.
+Bok Tower is 295 feet above sea level.
 Several artificial raised phosphate tailings ponds in the center of the county rise up to 375 feet.

 Adjacent counties

-In addition, at its northeast corner, Polk County touches Orange County at a quadripoint called Four Corners, Florida; Lake and Osceola counties lie between.
+At its northeast corner, Polk County touches Orange County at a quadripoint called Four Corners, Florida.
+Lake and Osceola Counties lie between.